 (Amended by Ordinance No. 189656, effective September 20, 2019.)

 A. Alteration.
-Any change to the Permitted Original Art Mural, including but not limited to any change to the image(s), materials, colors or size of the Permitted Original Art Mural.
+Any change to the Permitted Original Art Mural, including but not limited to any change to the image(s), materials, colors, or size of the Permitted Original Art Mural.
 “Alteration” does not include naturally occurring changes to the Permitted Original Art Mural caused by exposure to the elements or the passage of time.
 Minor changes to the Permitted Original Art Mural which result from the maintenance or repair of the Permitted Original Art Mural shall not constitute “alteration” of the Permitted Original Art Mural within the meaning of this Title.
 This can include slight and unintended deviations from the original image, colors or materials that occur when the Permitted Original Art Mural is repaired due to the passage of time, or as a result of vandalism such as graffiti.

 B. Changing Image Mural.
 A mural that, through the use of moving structural elements, flashing or sequential lights, lighting elements, or other automated method, results in movement, the appearance of movement or change of mural image or message.
 Changing image murals do not include otherwise static murals where illumination is turned off and back on not more than once every 24 hours.